BotYue/CSE-398-25Sp-SU/Lab Project/CSE 398 Design Project.md

 It is distributed as:

 * Proposal Presentation  **5 %**: group presentation
 * Project Commitment **10%**:

   Determined by group meeting, group markdown, Work Timesheet.
-If a student didn't show enough commitment in a single week, the student will lose 1-2%.
+A student will lose 2% per week if not showing enough commitment.
 A student who didn't show enough commitment for all 5 weeks will receive 0 for this grading item.
 * Final Report  **5%**: individual report
 * Final Demo **20%**: will be judged by lab staff, other faculty, senior-design students.